danbarnes/danbarnes.github.io/about.md

 ---
 layout: page
-title: about
+title: About Dan Barnes
 permalink: /about/
 ---

 <img class="col one right" src="/img/prof_pic.jpg">

 <br/>
-I'm musical, visual, verbal and techical.
-Jack of all trades.
+I'm musical, verbal, visual and technical.
+Jack of all trades!
+Currently giving my creative side room to run.
+Doing genealogy, too -- it's like a jigsaw puzzle wrapped in a crossword.

-In <a href="http://startribune.com" target="_blank">Minnesota's largest newsroom 1998-2021</a>, I was a content management system administrator and 24x7 tech resource for all kinds of newsgathering and print publishing tools and problems.
-Speaking journalese and ITisms, I did  a lot of translating back and forth.
-I was a teacher, a builder, a herder of cats.
+In <a href="http://startribune.com" target="_blank">Minnesota's largest newsroom</a>, 1998-2021, I was content management system administrator for print and a 24x7 tech advisor and troubleshooter for all kinds of newsgathering and print publishing tools and problems.
+Speaking both journalese and IT-ish, I did a lot of translating back and forth.
+I was a mechanic, a teacher, a builder, a herder of cats.

 <br/>
 <hr/>